teociaps/SwaggerUI.Themes/README.md

     ![pinned topbar gif]

   - **Back to Top Button**: Easily return to the top of the documentation with a single click, especially helpful for long pages.

     ![back-to-top gif]

+  - **Expand/Collapse All Operations**: Expand or collapse all operations within a tag group with a single click.
+This makes it easier to manage large sets of API operations and navigate more efficiently.

+    ![expand-collapse all gif]

 > [!NOTE]
-> The pinned topbar and back-to-top button require JavaScript to work.
+> The pinned topbar, back-to-top button, and expand/collapse all operations features require JavaScript to work.

 ## Custom Styles